catherinecpaquet/catherinecimonpaquet.github.io/content/contact.md

 I am always happy to collaborate with people who have similar interests!

-Email : cimon-paquet.catherine (a) uqam.ca
+Email : cimon_paquet.catherine (a) courrier.uqam.ca

 > I respectfully acknowledge that UQAM is located on unceded Indigenous lands.
 The Kanien’kehá:ka Nation is recognized as the custodians of these lands and waters.
 Tiohtià:ke/Montréal is historically known as a gathering place for many First Nations.
 Today, it is home to a diverse population of Indigenous and other peoples.
 I respect the continued connections with the past, present and future in our ongoing relationships with Indigenous and other peoples within the Montreal community.